Rab Kerr

-Robert 'Rab' Kerr is an Irish republican ex-prisoner who spent 18 years in British prisons, during which he spent three years on the 'Blanket Protest' in the H-Blocks and took part in the 'Great Escape' from Long Kesh in 1983.
+Robert 'Rab' Kerr was an Irish republican ex-prisoner who spent 18 years in British prisons, during which he spent three years on the 'Blanket Protest' in the H-Blocks and took part in the 'Great Escape' from Long Kesh in 1983.
 Since his release from prison he has co-authored four books of photographs documenting the history of Belfast during the last century, as well as producing a number of booklets and magazines.
 In 2008 he wrote what has been described as the first republican tourist guide to Belfast: Republican Belfast: A Political Tourist's Guide.

-He is married to Sinn Féin politician Jennifer McCann.
+In 1990 Kerr, then a prisoner at HM Prison Maze married fellow IRA prisoner Jennifer McCann at HM Prison Maze.
+Fellow prisoners Laurence McKeown and Mary McArdle were the best man and bridesmaid.
+Kerr died on 14 May 2023, being survived by McCann and their three children.